technologiestiftung/nerdy-weeks-types-and-tools/README.md

 ### Color & Icon Theme

 The color theme of choice os the [Nord theme](https://www.nordtheme.com/).
-Which can be found for many different editors or shells
+Which can be found for many different editors or shells (here for [VSCode](https://marketplace.visualstudio.com/items?itemName=arcticicestudio.nord-visual-studio-code)).
+The file icons are the [Material Icon theme](https://marketplace.visualstudio.com/items?itemName=PKief.material-icon-theme)

 ### Settings